saikrishna4276/Taylor_Approximation/README.md

 The app for Taylor approximation of arbitary function about any point can be acceded [here](https://saikrishna4276-taylor-approximation-taylor-arbitaryfn-jke7ay.streamlit.app/)

+The plot is also provided with two options:
+1. Fixed: The plot is fixed
+2. Dynamic: Interactive plot

 ### NOTE:
 1. Make sure the expression are valid,